wpietri/simpleais/README.md

         print(" ".join(result))

 The `sentence_from_sources()` function will pull from a wide variety of sources (local files, serial ports, HTTP URLs), yielding only complete sentences as they arrive.
 Each sentence has a wide variety of readable information.
 Documented fields can all be referred to by name.
 For example, `sentence['mmsi']` or `sentence['shipname']`.
 The `location()` method will return a tuple of the form `(longitude, latitude)`.
 Missing or invalid fields will return `None`.

 ## Command-line usage

 Suppose you have a file with a bunch of AIS data from the San Francisco area.
 You'd like to pull out location transmissions from various sorts of ships and then plot a map of signal density.
-Further, you'd like to mark the locations of Fort Point and Fort Mason just so you have some idea of what you're seeing.
+Further, you'd like to mark the locations of Fort Point and Fort Mason with asterisks just so you have some idea of what you're seeing.
 To do that, you can use aisgrep to get the relevant packets and aisinfo to plot the map:

     $ aisgrep -t 1 -t 2 -t 3 -t 5 -t 18 -t 19 bayarea.ais | \
-    aisinfo -m -p -122.432144 37.806506 -p -122.477504 37.810848
+    aisinfo --map --point -122.4775 37.8108 --point -122.4321 37.8065

-    Found 50 senders in 13539 sentences.
+    Found 51 senders in 15419 good sentences with 39 invalid (0.25%).
           top left: -122.9261, 37.9233
       bottom right: -122.3013, 37.5967
              width: 55.06 km